Special offer

 Subject: I’m away from the office, but my colleagues can assist you

-Hello and thanks for your message.
-I’m away from the office until [date] with no email access.
 Your message is important to us.
 If you require assistance before my return, my colleagues are happy to assist you.
 Please feel free to contact:

-[Name] for general inquiries [email address]
+[Name] for general inquiries at [email address]

-[Name] for advertising inquiries [email address]
+[Name] for advertising inquiries at [email address]

-[Name] for sales support [email address]
+[Name] for sales support at [email address]

 Please also visit our website at [URL] for more information about our company.

-7. Company-wide closure
+6. Company-wide closure for holidays

 Sample template: